-To prepare for climate change impacts we must reduce exposure to increasing risks and strengthen the capacity to respond.
+To prepare for climate change impacts we must reduce exposure to future risks and strengthen the capacity to respond.
 These activities are often referred to as "climate adaptation."

-Preparing for climate change requires an adaptive management approach
+Preparing for climate change requires an approach that provides multiple benefits to the community, both now and in the future.